laboon/ebook/text/45_test_driven_development.md

 * _Avoid Slow Running Tests:_ If you are working with TDD, you are running at least three full test runs each iteration through the red-green-refactor loop.
 That's a minimum and assuming that your code never causes problems in other tests or has any defects of its own.
 If running your test suite takes two or three seconds, this is a minor price to pay for the extra quality that TDD provides; if it takes several hours, how long before developers are going to start ignoring the process in order to actually get some work done?

 * _Remember That These Are Principles, Not Laws:_ It would be counterproductive to entirely ignore what else the software needs to do in the next few iterations of the red-green-refactor loop.
-Occasionally, a test may be slow but necessary, or adding a fake version of a method would be just as simple as actually making the method.
+Occasionally, a test may be slow but necessary, or actually making a method would be just as simple as adding a fake version of it.
 Although you should endeavor to follow the principles of TDD, I know of nobody who has never violated one of the principles (although perhaps that speaks more to the type of people with whom I spend time).

 ## Example: Building FizzBuzz via TDD

 In order to understand how TDD works, let's write a simple `FizzBuzz` program using it.
-Remember that `FizzBuzz` consists of printing every number from 1 to 100, except if the number is evenly divisible by three, then the word "Fizz" should be printed instead of the number, if the number is evenly divisible by five, then the word "Buzz" should be printed instead of the number, and if the number is evenly divisible by both three and five, then "FizzBuzz" should be printed instead of the number.
+Recall that `FizzBuzz` consists of:

+1. Printing every number from 1 to 100, with the following exceptions.
+2. If the number is evenly divisible by both three and five, then the word "FizzBuzz" should be printed instead of the number.
+2. If the number is evenly divisible by three, then the word "Fizz" should be printed instead of the number.
+3. If the number is evenly divisible by five, then the word "Buzz" should be printed instead of the number.

 First, let's build a "walking skeleton" of the application.
 Assuming we already have JUnit or a similar testing framework installed, and we aren't deploying it anywhere, all we have to do is generate our initial `FizzBuzz` class.
 Since we're iterating through a range of values, each of which is entirely decidable based on its value, let's create a class that has a main method and a `fizzbuzzify` method, which will return the correct string for a given value.